dusk-network/plonk/docs/notes-prove-verify.md

 This called the evalutaion
 form.
 We are then able to
 use Lagrangian interpolation
-to convert coefificient form.
+to convert to coefificient form.
-All this interpolation is doing is allowing us to evaluate a functions over specific points, for 'x' values,the polynomial is equal to '1' or '0'.
+All this interpolation is doing is allowing us to evaluate a functions over specific points, for 'x' values, where the target polynomial is equal to '1' or
+'0'.

-With these specific basis, we
+With these specific bases, we
 can derive the relation between all sets fo equations into one single polynomial equation,